algosup/2024-2025-project-3-quickest-path-team-4/README.md

     c.
 Type cd `2024-2025-project-3-quickest-path-team-4` to get into the project's directory.

-2. Check if everything works fine:
+2. Check if everything was installed correctly:

     a.
 Still in the terminal, type `cd src` to get into the source folder.